KRMarketLab/kr-equity-perp-gap-monitor/README.md

 ## Maintainer use of Codex

-Codex can help maintain this project by reviewing data-normalization logic, generating regression tests, improving exchange adapters, drafting release notes, and checking security issues in local CLI workflows.
+Future work includes improving exchange adapters, adding more sample fixtures, expanding test coverage, and documenting edge cases in candle alignment.

 ## License